 - Provide letter and/or clinical notes from Chiropractor, Physical Therapist, and/or Massage Therapist explaining conservative treatments and the date range of which you were treated

 Completing the above steps will allow us to submit a more detailed package of information to your insurance carrier, thereby improving your chances of obtaining coverage for this procedure.
-Read 6 Steps to Speed Insurance Coverage for Breast Reduction for more information.

 Breast Reduction Before and After Photos